This post was originally published in 2010, after our first trip to India.

 You turn the corner and are instantly stuck in a traffic jam.

 You’re trapped and not moving.
-Vehicles are jammed into seven lanes.
-The road only has three.
+Vehicles are jammed into seven lanes, however, the road only has three lanes.
+It’s a tight squeeze.

 There’s a uniformed traffic officer blowing a whistle and waving a bamboo stick.
 He smacks a cyclist on the hand; the cyclist was trying to jump the queue.
 Not on his watch.